h15200/notes/bigO, timeComplexities.md

 ## Space Complexities - MEMORY

+Space complexity is based on number of stacks called.
+Requires more cpu

 Space and Time complexties have an inverse relationship.

 You can buy more RAM, but not more time so ALWAYS prioritize time complexities